-The Rockbridge Academy Tuition Assistance program exists to make a classical and Christian education accessible for families with limited means, to assist families weathering temporary financial difficulties, and to advance the mission of the school by maximizing enrollment.
-The Tuition Assistance program is funded exclusively by donations.
+The Rockbridge Academy Grant & Aid exists to make a classical and Christian education accessible for families with limited funds available and to advance the mission of the school by maximizing enrollment.

 - A student must be enrolled at Rockbridge Academy for the prospective school year in order for an application for tuition assistance to be considered.